Traceeyy/WacomTouchDriver/README.md

-# WacomTouchDriver
+# Primitive Touch Driver for the Wacom CTH-480
-Primitive driver for the touch functionality of the Wacom CTH-480
+Simple, Proof of Concept driver written in Java for using the touch functionality of the CTH-480.
+Uses absolute positioning.